Podcast: Play in new window | Download

 Unfortunately, show notes are a little light this week, as I’ve been last-minute posting the episode this week.
-I’ll include another post between now and when the next episode airs with some additional facts and links to other stories.
+At some point in the distant future, I hope to come back and fill this in.

 Before we begin the episode, a brief content warning.
 War, suicide, and chemical weapons all play an important role in today’s story.
 If those are subjects you’d like to avoid, I don’t blame you.
 Otherwise, today you’ll hear the fascinating story of one of history’s most influential and paradoxical men.

 Have you ever had a case of “the Mondays?”
 You know, that thing where you were really enjoying the weekend, but now you have to go back to work, and you’re in kind of a bad mood.
 Maybe you have a bit of a headache, or you’re feeling a little light-headed… Possibly even accompanied by intense vomiting, tachycardia, and shortness of breath?

 That’s what “Monday disease” could look like for the industrial workers in Alfred Nobel’s dynamite factories.1

 Dynamite is a fairly simple invention.
 Its active component is nitroglycerin, a liquid compound of nitrogen that’s highly explosive.
 So explosive that it’s difficult to transport without accidentally triggering detonation.

 Nobel discovered that pouring this liquid into a highly absorbent kind of sand helps keep things safe and stable.
 At least for long enough until the explosion is desired, at which point it can be triggered with a fuse.
 Making this powerful explosive safe to handle was a boon to the construction and mining industries.
 Unintentionally, but inevitably, it also became a frighteningly efficient instrument of war.2